Feby Eka Putra

-Feby Eka Putra (born 12 February 1999) is an Indonesian professional footballer who plays as a winger or midfielder for Liga 1 club Dewa United.
+Feby Eka Putra (born 12 February 1999) is an Indonesian professional footballer who plays as a winger for Liga 1 club Dewa United.

 Club career

 Bali United

 On 4 December 2017, Feby signed a four-year contract with Liga 1 club Bali United on a free transfer, along with his national teammate Hanis Saghara Putra.
 The Coach Widodo Cahyono Putro welcomed the positive arrival of the two players.
 Hanis and Feby are expected to seize the opportunity well to the professional level, He said "As a former Indonesia national team player, I strongly support the program of Bali United to foster young players to the professional level".

 TIRA-Persikabo (loan)

 He was signed for TIRA-Persikabo to play in the 2019 Liga 1 (Indonesia), on loan from Bali United.

 Persija Jakarta

 He was signed for Persija Jakarta to play in Liga 1 in the 2019 season.
 Feby made his league debut on 22 June 2019 in a match against Persela Lamongan at the Surajaya Stadium, Lamongan.